RobSteele49/cgem-controller/README.md

 Filename: README.md

+2025-01-02

+In a terminal window run 'python spawnSimulatorV3.py'.
+In a seperate terminal window run 'python cgemController.py'

+As of the current implementation, spawnSimulator runs for one hour.
+Need to build some code to exit cleanly based on exterminal inputs from cGemController.py.

+This is causing simulator.py to run - there is also a simulatorV2.py that I need to look at the differences between simulator.py and simulatorV2

+Note that cgemObserveMessierObjects and cgemObserveSimbadObjects are both failing on the simulate option.
+Need to look it why.

 2025-01-01

-1st execute the spawnSimulator.py program.
+1st execute the spawnSimulatorV3.py program.
 Then, in a separate window execute the cgemInterface.py.

 The cgemController.py program is crashing.
 I'm not sure of the interaction